 Due to the early stage, there are also still some uncertainties (as of July 24, 2023): It is not officially known which exact study forms are required, nor along which guard rails the prices will be set or negotiated; the law remains unclear at this point and refers to ministerial decisions yet to come.

-Nevertheless, one thing is already clear: with the introduction of the legal framework for a uniform handling of reimbursable DMD in France a wide field for German providers and providers operating in Germany opens up, who can take their DiGA, already established in this country, to another market with a population of around 67 million – an interesting way to diversify development costs.
+Nevertheless, one thing is already clear: the introduction of the legal framework for the standardized handling of refundable DMD in France opens up a wide field for German providers or those operating in Germany, who can bring their DiGA, already established in this country, to another market with around 67 million inhabitants – an interesting opportunity to diversify development costs.

 In addition, the more liberal handling of risk classes offers yet another opportunity.
 Digital medical devices, which are currently excluded from the DiGA definition in Germany due to risk classes IIb and III, are being given an opportunity in France.
 Thus, the new regulation in our neighboring country enables the establishment of products and ultimately business models that are currently unthinkable in this country under DiGA regulation.